 OK, great.
 But which region should you stay in?
 Picking your home base is a crucial step in every trip.
 Thankfully, the Yosemite lodging page lays out the regions for you.
 Filter by region to see lodging options in Coulterville and Buck Meadows; El Portal and Foresta; Mariposa, Midpines, Cathey’s Valley, Yosemite Valley and many more unique spots dotting the Yosemite Mariposa County landscape.
 Bringing your pup?
 Check the “pet-friendly” box to find Yosemite lodging that will accommodate (and welcome) your companion animals.

 If you want to stay inside Yosemite, there are three hotel properties in the valley and one in Wawona.
 Each of these is a historic property, but you may be familiar with them under different names as they have recently changed.
-The properties in the Valley are Half Dome Village (formerly Curry Village), Yosemite Valley Lodge (formerly Yosemite Lodge at the Falls) and the four-diamond resort, Majestic Yosemite Hotel (formerly The Ahwahnee).
-The property in Wawona is called the Big Trees Lodge (formerly the Wawona Hotel).
+The properties in the Valley are Curry Village, Yosemite Valley Lodge (formerly Yosemite Lodge at the Falls) and the four-diamond resort, The Ahwahnee.
+The property in Wawona is called the Wawona Hotel.

 Let’s say you already know what you’re looking for.
 It’s a quaint, picture-perfect B&B run by a retired couple who moved to Yosemite from the city years ago and never looked back.
 You want them to greet you every morning and share tales of Yosemite adventures around the breakfast table while sipping coffee and noshing on pastries.
 Perfect.
 Head over to our Yosemite Bed and Breakfast deals page to kick-start your search.
 The ability to filter by budget type is a powerful one, and we’ve added this tool to our search page.
 While you’re there, look for those certified by the Yosemite-Mariposa Bed & Breakfast Association.